haochenuw/coupgame/Notes.md

 - ~~challenge (XXX) to make clear who is to be challenged.~~ Friday, July 9, 2021

+- Click on a card to see its ability.

 ## Notes

 - Can debug mobile device using safari "develop" feature.
 Select in the "develop" manual the user agent to be iOS.
 There's some issue with getting the initial game state on mobile